ogewan/direction.js/README.md

 var config = {color:"#373737"}
 var foo = new direction(input,anchor,overwrite,config);
 ```
-  * input - **REQUIRED** - can either be a single image source, an array of image sources, or a correctly formatted object.*
+  * input - **REQUIRED** - an array of image sources.
   * anchor - *OPTIONAL* - an HTMLelement to append the carousel to.
-By default, it will attach to the body.**
+By default, it will attach to the body.*
   * overwrite - *OPTIONAL* - By default, direction will show the first page.
 To show a different page on load add this argument.
   * config - *OPTIONAL* - Unless you supply a formatted object, direction will use default settings.
 To customize these settings without a formatted object, supply this configuration object.
 ``` js